Asymptotically Achieving Centralized Rate on the Decentralized Network MISO Channel: Introduction

-Yet, even though the aforementioned works assumed an imperfect acquisition or estimation of the CSI, all the cooperating nodes are assumed to share \emph{perfectly} the same \emph{imperfect} information.
-However, current and upcoming wireless networks characteristics make this assumption of \emph{perfect sharing} also impractical for many applications.
-This is due to, for example, the proliferation of heterogeneous networks for which some of the nodes have a wireless, fluctuating, or limited backhaul\cite{Simeone2009,Jaber2016}, or Ultra-Reliable Low-Latency Communication (URLLC) applications\cite{Popovski2018,Bennis2018}, in which the perfect sharing of the information would result in an intolerable delay.
+Even though the aforementioned works considered an imperfect acquisition or estimation of the CSI, all the cooperating nodes are assumed to \emph{perfectly} share the same \emph{imperfect} information.
+Yet, current and upcoming wireless networks characteristics make this assumption of \emph{perfect sharing} also impractical for many applications.
+This is due to, for example, the proliferation of heterogeneous networks for which some of the nodes have a wireless, fluctuating, or limited backhaul\cite{Simeone2009,Jaber2016}, hierarchical distributed networks (with remote radio-heads of different capabilities), or Ultra-Reliable Low-Latency Communication (URLLC) applications\cite{Popovski2018,Bennis2018}, in which the perfect sharing of the information would result in an intolerable delay.
 Settings in which simple devices with low capabilities aim to communicate in a dense environment, as in IoT applications, also fall into the use cases in which the sharing of channel information is indispensable but challenging.
 This evolution of different use cases boosts the interest of distributed information settings, in which the information available at the communicating nodes is not only imperfect but different from one node to another.
-This type of settings can be formalized as the so-called Team Decision problems\cite{Radner1962}, in which different agents aiming for the same goal attempt to cooperate in the absence of perfect communication among them.
+This type of settings can be formalized as the so-called Team Decision problems\cite{Radner1962}, in which different agents aiming for the same goal attempt to cooperate in the absence of perfect communication among~them.